-The food served here still carries the original essence of founders’ German roots mixed with the local flavours of Scandinavian cuisine.
+The food served here still carries the original essence of founders’ German roots mixed with the local flavors of Scandinavian cuisine.

 What will you get and for how much?

-- You will get traditional Swedish and German meal here.
+- You will get a traditional Swedish and German meals here.

 - The average meal cost is 12.12 KWD.